joshuahouston/joshuahouston.github.io/_posts/3d/2015-05-17-threejs-fedora.markdown

 Here is the model I'm testing out:

-#####Move mouse over to rotate object, doesn't seem to work on mobile devices :grin:
+#####Move mouse over to rotate object, doesn't seem to work on mobile devices :grimace:

 <iframe src="http://jfact0ry.com/threejs/models/fedora.html" frameborder="0" width="100%" height="320">Here is where the fedora model should be</iframe>